 It is an honor to wear the name Kamakura, and to be called Kamakura Shirts.
 We will continue to do our best to live up to that name.

-From the very start, Kamakura Shirts has been committed to ensuring the usage of quality materials, as well as maintaining high standards of manufacturing by using Japanese sewing factories.
+From the very start, Kamakura Shirts has been committed to ensuring the usage of quality materials, promoting high standards of manufacturing through our Japanese factories.

-The sewing techniques used in Japan are said to be the best in the world, exemplifying precise craftsmanship and excellent skill.
+The sewing techniques used in Japan are among the best in the world, exemplifying precise craftsmanship and excellent skill.
 Upholding the principle “each stitch placed with the greatest care”, each garment is delicately and meticulously sewn together.
 The shirts are finished with single needle seams that look neat even on the inside, and the shirt pattern itself is elegantly curved to fit around your body.
-Most of the fabrics we use are 100% cotton, with 100 thread count used at our base level, while other collections feature a luxurious 200 or even 300 thread count.
+Many fabrics we use are 100% cotton, while some collections feature a luxurious 200 or even 300 thread yarn count.
 The buttons are made from natural shell, and our interlinings are non-fused.
-Just by putting your arm through one of the sleeves, you will realize why our shirts are so special.
+Simply putting your arm through one of the sleeves will reveal to you why our shirts are so special.

-We work very closely with Japanese factories and deal with them directly, cutting out the middleman.
-We research and develop new ideas together with the factories, and place an emphasis on all-Japanese manufacturing.
+We work very closely with our factories and deal with them directly.
+We research and develop new ideas together with them, and place emphasis on all-Japanese manufacturing.
 These factories work as a team, not as rivals, and share techniques freely in order to promote better craftsmanship as a whole.
-Keeping the entire production process in Japan facilitates communication between all parties involved, and both maker and seller are able to unite for a common goal.
+Keeping the entire production process in Japan facilitates communication between all parties involved.
+Both maker and seller are able to unite for a common goal.

-Through direct communication and the elimination of outside contractors, we can cut costs substantially.
-As well as the aforementioned sewing factories, we deal directly with fabric mills and subsidiary material makers too - all to achieve the goal of producing high quality shirts that can be sold at an affordable price.
+Through direct communication and the elimination of outside contractors, we are hands on throughout the process.
+We also deal directly with fabric mills and subsidiary material makers to facilitate our operations.
+All of this is for the sake of achieving our goal of producing shirts honestly, with reliable quality.

 There are over 5,000 companies in the world that are more than 200 years old.
 Of those companies, over half are located in Japan.
 This heritage reflects Japan’s culture of putting the customer before profits, as well as the desire to succeed the accomplishments of past generations.
 The idea of “sincerity” is very important in Japan.